ietf-rats-wg/eat/draft-ietf-rats-eat.md

 #### Rules for Consuming UEIDs

 For the consumer, UEIDs are simply an opaque identifier up to 33 bytes long.
-The type and internal structure are only of consequence when creating UEIDs.

 All implementations MUST be able to receive UEIDs up to 33 bytes long.
 33 bytes is the longest defined in this document and gives necessary entropy for probabilistic uniqueness.